-Epic is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; or acts of God.
-Epic purchases commercial insurance to cover these risks, including general and auto liability, property damage, and public officials' liability.
-Epic had the following insurance coverage during the year: commercial property- \$1,000,000,000; general liability- \$1,000,000; and educators liability \$1,000,000.
-Settled claims resulting from these risks have not exceeded the commercial insurance coverage in any of the past fiscal year b.
+Epic One-on-One is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; or acts of God.
+Epic One-on-One purchases commercial insurance to cover these risks, including general and auto liability, property damage, and public officials' liability.
+Epic One-on-One had the following insurance coverage during the year: commercial property- various coverages ranging from \$10,000 to over \$5,700,000,000; general liability- \$1,000,000 each occurrence and \$3,000,000 in aggregate; educators liability \$1,000,000; and umbrella liability- \$2,000,000.
+Settled claims resulting from these risks have not exceeded the commercial insurance coverage in any of the past fiscal year.

+b.
 Contingencies

 Amounts received or receivable from grantor agencies are subject to audit and adjustment by grantor agencies, principally the federal government.
 Any disallowed claims, including amounts already collected, may constitute a liability of the applicable funds.
-The amount, if any, of expenditures that may be disallowed by the grantor cannot be determined at this time although Epic expects such amounts, if any, to be immaterial.
+The amount, if any, of expenditures that may be disallowed by the grantor cannot be determined at this time although Epic One-on-One expects such amounts, if any, to be immaterial.

-Epic is the defendant in various lawsuits and investigations.
-Although the outcome of these lawsuits is not presently determinable, Epic believes the resolution of these matters will not have a material adverse effect on the financial condition of Epic.
+Epic One-on-One is the defendant in various lawsuits and investigations.
+Although the outcome of these lawsuits is not presently determinable, Epic One-on-One believes the resolution of these matters will not have a material adverse effect on the financial condition of Epic One-on-One.